 When I ask questions like that, sometimes I hear the lecture about how difficult it is to communicate with tech people, and then fifteen minutes about how all this makes them feel, but not one piece of useful information to solve the problem.
 Believe me, I already know your problem is frustrating.
 But this is the wrong time to dig deep into your soul and explore your feelings.

 I know communication goes two ways.
 I’m an IT professional and I know I fit some of the stereotypes.
 I do like Star Trek and I do think math is cool.
 I also use IT industry words, like IP Address and protocol.
 But I don’t use those words to impress people, I use them as shorthand for paragraphs of explanations.
 I need a word to describe how communication between two entities works, and the word, protocol, is as good as any.
 Would it be better if I used the word, hootenanny?

 Artists have names for things.
 Ask a musician about words like fret, or scale, or capital letters.
 How does it make sense for us normal people to understand music by looking at a bunch of capital letters?
 What does “Follow me in C” even mean, anyway?
 Why is it so difficult to communicate with artistic people?

 As a tech professional, I’ll try to meet you half-way.
 You need to move a little bit in my direction too.
 Help me help you, and I’ll bet we can find lots of common ground.
-Maybe after I solve your technology problem, I’ll let you help me get in touch with my feelings.
+Maybe after I solve your technology problem, you can help me get in touch with my feelings.

 I think I’ll go watch a Star Trek re-run now.